 - Examine the graph to interpret the conditions in San Antonio.
 The background colors (pale red for temperatures and light green for accumulated precipitation) show the average conditions compiled from many years of data.
 The brighter red and green lines show daily temperatures and accumulated rainfall through July of 2008.

 - Explore weather and climate conditions for stations in the United States via data located at NOAA's Southern Regional Climate Center (SRCC).
 Use the drop-down menus on the left of the screen to explore climate data in your own geographic area or other areas of interest.

-- To generate temperature and accumulated precipitation maps for any region of the country, start at the Select a Station link above, and type in the name of your station in the name search field.
-Above the map that appears, click the map icon and then click 'more.'
-You can switch between the tabs to see the station information, annual summaries, and climate normals.
-Use the pull down menu to change to another year of interest.
+- To generate temperature and accumulated precipitation maps for any region of the country, start at the Select a Station link above, and type the name of your station in the name search field.
+Above the map that appears, you can switch between the tabs to see the station information, annual summaries, and climate normals.
+Return to the map tab to change to another year of interest.

 - The National Weather Service (NWS) provides local climate records and summaries.
 Use the following instructions to locate a climograph for your area of interest.
 Note: instructions will vary by climate office; not all climate offices offer these types of graphs.
 A few that do include: Cleveland, Ohio, and Burlington, VT.